antron3000/uSwap/README.md

 Compile on etherscan.io
 - Copy the contract and paste it here
 - https://etherscan.io/vyper
-- Select the right compiler version
+- Select compiler version 0.1.0b17
 - Save the bytecode and ABI for each contract

 ##